 The theater is named in honor of the grandfather of playwright Kenneth Sawyer Goodman, for whom Goodman Theatre is named.

-In the Owen Theatre
+Next Season in the Owen Theatre